On Approximation of $2$D Persistence Modules by Interval-decomposables: Compression and Compressed Multiplicities

 \section{Compression and Compressed Multiplicities}

-In this section, we present the underlying mechanism for an ``interval-approxim\-ation'' that we define and study in Section~\ref{sec:approximation}.
+In this section, we present the underlying mechanism for ``replacing'' (in Section~\ref{sec:approximation}) a persistence module by a related interval-decomposable object.
 Here, we define compression functors based on certain essential vertices.
 These compression functors then lead to what we call compressed multiplicities.
 We show that the well-known dimension vector and rank invariant are in fact special cases of compressed multiplicities.
-Furthermore, we show that for interval-decomposable representations, the true multiplicity information can be recovered from the compressed multiplicies.
+Furthermore, we show that for interval-decomposable representations, the true multiplicity information can be recovered from the compressed multiplicities.